Pennies from Heaven (1981 film): Production

-Pennies from Heaven was Martin's first dramatic role in a film.
+Pennies from Heaven was Steve Martin's first dramatic role in a film.
 He had watched the original miniseries and considered it "the greatest thing [he'd] ever seen."
-He trained for six months learning to tap dance, while Christopher Walken, who had trained as a dancer as a young man, was able to use his dancing skills in the film.
+He trained for eight months learning to tap dance, while Christopher Walken, who had trained as a dancer as a young man, was able to use his dancing skills in the film.

-According to a 1990 article in The Times, Metro-Goldwyn-Mayer had Potter rewrite the script 13 times and required him to buy back his copyright from the BBC, for which he paid the BBC "something over $100,000".
+According to a 1990 article in The Times, Metro-Goldwyn-Mayer had Dennis Potter rewrite the script 13 times and required him to buy back his copyright from the BBC, for which he paid the BBC "something over $100,000".
 In addition, MGM prohibited broadcast of the BBC's original production for 10 years.
 Around 1989, at the prompting of Alan Yentob, the controller of BBC2, producer Kenith Trodd was able to buy back the rights from MGM for "a very inconsiderable sum."
 In February 1990, the BBC rebroadcast the original Pennies from Heaven serial for the first time since 1978.

 In the same Times article, Trodd stated that Bob Hoskins and Cheryl Campbell, the stars of the original series, "were terribly upset that they weren't considered for the film.
 I think they still blame Dennis and me in some way, but there was no way to argue the point with MGM."

 The style of the movie balances the drab despair of the Depression era and the characters' sad lives with brightly colored dream-fantasy lavish musical sequences.
 The characters break into song and dance to express their emotions.
-For example, Eileen turns into a silver-gowned torch singer in her school-room, with her students lip-synching and dancing ("Love Is Good for Anything That Ails You").
-Tom seduces Eileen with a tap dance/striptease routine on top of a bar ("Let's Misbehave").
-Arthur and Eileen go to a film (Follow the Fleet) and wind up dancing in formal wear, first with, then in, a Fred Astaire-Ginger Rogers musical number from the film, "Let's Face the Music and Dance".
+For example, Eileen Everson (Bernadette Peters) turns into a silver-gowned torch singer in her school-room, with her students lip-synching and dancing ("Love Is Good for Anything That Ails You").
+Tom (Walken) seduces Eileen with a tap dance/striptease routine on top of a bar ("Let's Misbehave").
+Arthur Parker (Martin) and Eileen go to a film (Follow the Fleet) and wind up dancing in formal wear, first with, then in, a Fred Astaire-Ginger Rogers musical number from the film, "Let's Face the Music and Dance".
 All the songs are lip-synched, except Martin singing/speaking the title song at the end, but Arthur, Tom, and Eileen dance.

 Four paintings are recreated as tableaux vivants in the film: Hudson Bay Fur Company and 20 Cent Movie by Reginald Marsh, and New York Movie and Nighthawks by Edward Hopper.
 Three of the four were painted after 1934, when the movie takes place, and all depict scenes in New York City rather than the Chicago setting of the movie.